 Yes, that's an easy one.
-You might have been going out a couple of years, gone Dutch on the holidays (paying for yourself) but have you salted any money away for the Rainy Day?
+You might have been going out a couple of years, gone Dutch on the holidays (paying for yourself) but have you salted any money away for the Rainy Day including the home deposit?
 White goods are usually the first purchases for couples – they need their fridges and washing machines.
 How are you going to pay for this?
-What about the wedding itself, the 10% deposit for the house, the honeymoon, and of course...
+What about the wedding itself, the 10% deposit for the house, the car, the honeymoon, and of course..

 3. What about our children?

 While we’re at it, what's fair pocket money allowance?
-And are we going to buy a TV for our darling daughter's bedroom the first time she asks?
-How much money will our son get when the Tooth Fairy visits?
-You may not like raising these issues but you will get a sense of where your partner stands making them even more potentially compatible with your own views.
+And are we going to buy a TV for our darling son's bedroom the first time he asks?
+How much money will our daughter get when the Tooth Fairy visits?
+You could go demented raising these issues but you will get a sense of where your partner stands making them even more potentially compatible with your own views.

 4. What about our parents?